mediarichio/ProxyToken-deprecated-/README.md

 ## Getting Started

 The project requires node.js.
 I'm using node v10.15.1.
-The node modules/versions you need are enumerated in `install.bat` and `package.json`.
+The node modules/versions you need are enumerated in `package.json`.

 ### Prerequisites